ebardelli/website/content/posts/2026-06-21-enrollment-projections-webapp.md

 ## What the tool does

-The tool takes California CALPADS 1.2 enrollment files (or, optionally, 1.18 demographics files if you are interested in predicting unduplicated pupils) as input.
+The tool takes California CALPADS 1.2 enrollment files as input (or 1.18 demographics files if you are interested in predicting unduplicated pupils).
 After uploading the data, you assign each school a group[^2] which determines how the projections are segmented in the output.
 Then you hit Run.

-The engine runs two models in parallel: a Monte Carlo simulation (5,000 draws by default) that produces a range of outcomes across three percentiles, and an FCMAT-style[^3] five-year linear projection for comparison.
+The engine runs two models in parallel: a Monte Carlo simulation (5,000 draws by default) that produces a range of outcomes across three percentiles, and a traditional cohort survival analysis model[^3] for comparison.
 Everything happens client-side in the browser using DuckDB; your data never leaves your computer.

 The output is an Excel workbook organized by group and school, with one projection sheet per segment.
-Each sheet shows current enrollment, the low/median/high Monte Carlo range, and the FCMAT linear trend—five years out for each grade.
+Each sheet shows current enrollment, the low/median/high Monte Carlo range, and the cohort survival analysis for each grade.

 [^2]: By default, the app uses District, Charter, or Non-Public School (NPS).
-You can enter other groups if you fancy it.
+You can enter other groups if you want.

-[^3]: This model mirrors the projections included in the [FCMAT's Projection-Pro](https://www.fcmat.org/projection-pro) application.
+[^3]: This model allows you to set your own weights.
+Using a linear function (i.e., exponent 1) will mirror the projections included in the [FCMAT's Projection-Pro](https://www.fcmat.org/projection-pro) application.
 The results might be slightly different because Projection-Pro uses CALPADS 1.1 data.

 ## Evaluation mode

-If you upload a file for a year that has already passed[^4] the tool automatically switches into evaluation mode.
+If you upload a file for a year that has already passed,[^4] the tool automatically switches into evaluation mode.

 In this mode, the workbook gains a set of accuracy sheets that compare what the model *would have projected* against what *actually happened*.
 Each sheet shows the difference between actual and projected enrollment by grade, school, and group.
 This is useful for two things: understanding how well the model performs for your district, and building the case (or skepticism) for relying on a particular percentile in future planning cycles.